thetechnocrat-dev/GoDoRP/README.md

 ## Benefits
 * Anyone can contribute to your project locally without having to setup/install GOPATH, Postgres, node etc
-* Dev enviroment is the same as production enviroment
+* Dev environment is the same as production environment
 * Quickly get your GoDoRP project off the ground
-* Forking the repo allows for customization of the template for your prefereances
+* Forking the repo allows for customization of the template for your preferences

 ## Getting started:
 * download [docker-compose](https://docs.docker.com/compose/install/) if not already installed